DisCoTec/discotec.github.io/2019/forte.md

 # FORTE 2019 - 39th International Conference on Formal Techniques for Distributed Objects, Components, and Systems

-FORTE is one of the three conferences of [DisCoTec 2019](https://www.discotec.org/2019/).
+FORTE 2019 is one of the three conferences of [DisCoTec 2019](https://www.discotec.org/2019/), the 14th International Federated Conference on Distributed Computing Techniques.

 ## Scope
 FORTE 2019 is a forum for fundamental research on theory, models, tools, and applications for distributed systems.